khakhalin/notes/00_words_to_lookup.md

 * Lottery ticket hypothesis
 * Network distillation - why does it even work?
 * Style transfer - how does it work?
+* How to actually organize curriculum learning?
+Is there an automated strategy here?
 * Free energy minimization in the brain